 Inspired by the birds, Leonardo da Vinci designed the ornithopter which was essentially an aircraft that flies by flapping its wings.
 Leonardo had grasped that the average human was too heavy to fly with just wings attached to them.
 Hence he sketched out the design of the ornithopter; a device in which the pilot lies down on a plank and pedals two large wings using manually operated levers and a system of pulleys.
 Once in the air, the wings would flap, much like a bird’s.

-The aerial screw was one of several aerial machines designed and drawn by Leonardo da Vinci.
+Leonardo da Vinci drew and designed several aerial machines, including the aerial screw.
 It consisted of a spinning linen aerial screw designed to compress air to induce flight.
 The design essentially outlines the idea of a contemporary helicopter.
 Additionally, Leonardo’s notes also suggest that he constructed small flying models of the aerial screw, however, due to limited technology he could never build a full-size working version.

 6) Viola organista- Leonardo da Vinci’s musical invention

-Leonardo da Vinci is also credited for the invention of the musical instrument viola organista.
+The musical instrument viola organista is also another one of Leonardo da Vinci’s invention.
 Leonardo presumably wanted to create a universal instrument that combined the sound qualities of a harpsichord, viola da gamba and an organ.
 Hence he came up with the concept of viola organista.
 The organ functions by pulling the instrument strings with the help of a keyboard and string mechanism towards a moving wheel which is wrapped with horsehair.
 This makes the strings vibrate and produce a sweet sound.
 Although Leonardo conceptualised the design, he never brought it into existence.
 However, it garnered a lot of interest after his death and many musicians invented various versions of the instrument.

 7) Scuba gear